Colleen M. Murphy

 Colleen also successfully defends third-party administrators, trust administrators, independent adjusters, engineers, financial professionals, accountants, IRS enrolled agents (EA) and tax preparers, real estate agents and brokers, and miscellaneous professionals in E&O lawsuits.
 She has also successfully defended broker dealers in Financial Industry Regulatory Authority (FINRA) arbitrations arising out of claims of unsuitable investments, churning, violations of regulations governing the replacement of annuity contracts, and more.

-Colleen has represented and advised clients across the nation in their relations with regulatory authorities, including the insurance departments of New York, Pennsylvania, Connecticut, New Jersey, California, Arizona, South Carolina, Georgia, and other states.
+Colleen has represented and advised clients across the nation in their relations with regulatory authorities, including the insurance departments of New York, Arizona, California, Connecticut, Georgia, Maine, Massachusetts, Michigan, Nebraska, New Jersey, Ohio, Pennsylvania, South Carolina, Washington, and Wisconsin.
 Her victory in the landmark case of Lee v.
 State of New York Insurance Department, 222 AD.2d 1050 (4th Dept.1995), highlights her experience defending insurance agents before insurance regulatory authorities.
 In this case, Colleen successfully stopped the New York State Insurance Department from acting outside the scope of its investigational authority and prevented it from ordering the insurance agent to appear before it and to submit to questioning in the presence of a disgruntled agency customer with respect to a consumer complaint.

 Colleen has successfully defended hundreds of insurance agents and brokers—including Top 10 insurance agencies and brokerages and agencies associated with banks—in E&O litigation across New York State.
 She is routinely appointed E&O counsel of choice by E&O carriers at the request of major insurance agencies.